OmarBubkr/PyTorch-Digital-Intelligence/README.md

 # Feild of study that builds & developes digital brains simulating the biological brain, based on The Process of Layered Processing and Probabilistic Modeling
 #
 #
-# The Process of Layered Processing: Simulating the biological brain's cordical processes (e.g The Visual & Audial Cotrices in building Visual & Audial Awareness)
+# The Process of Layered Processing: Simulating the biological brain's cordical processes (e.g The Visual & Audial Cotrices in building Visual & Audial Awareness through layers)
 #
 # Probabilistic Modeling: Simulating the Prefrontal Cortex's neural network in logical reasoning and rational decison making
 #